amach510/meet/README.md

   - Scenario: Show error when changing search settings offline.
     - Given the user is offline,
-    - When they attempt to change search settings (city, number of events,
+    - When they attempt to change search settings (city, number of events),
     - Then they should receive an error message.

 - ## Add an App Shortcut to the Home Screen